cpske/ISP/software-process/index.md

 Software process models view a process as **activities** broken down into smaller, more specific and tangible **actions** and/or **tasks**.

-Activities, actions, and tasks use some inputs including work products, guidance, standards, checklists, and more, collectively called **artifacts**.
-The output of the activity, action, or task is a **work product**.
+Activities, actions, and tasks use inputs including work products (created by previous work), guidance, standards, checklists, and more, collectively called **artifacts**.
+A **work product** is the output of the activity, action, or task.

-For any activity, action, or task you need a clear *goal* and a way to know when the task is "done".
-That is, an *evaluation criteria*.
+For any activity or task you need a clear *goal* and a way to know when the task is "done".
+That is an **acceptance criteria**.

 In the Waterfall Model, activities are the phases of the project life cycle.
 Ideally, a project would progress linearly from the Requirements phase through Maintenance.
-In practice, it is often necessary to **backtrack** to previous phases to correct errors or deficiencies.
+In practice, it is necessary to **backtrack** to previous phases to correct errors or deficiencies.
 This leads to schedule and cost overrun.

 In Waterfall or any linear process, engineers feel compelled to "get it right" the first time, leading to [Analysis Paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis) -- which aflicts decision-making of all forms.
-They prolong work to ensure that nothing is overlooked.
+As a result, engineers prolong work to ensure that nothing is overlooked.
 This, too, causes schedule overrun and often fails anyway.

 Iterative and Increment Processes develop a product iteratively.
 In each iteration some feature(s) of the product are chosen to implement (the *increment*) and all activities (requirements, analysis, design, coding, verification) are performed for those features.
 When an increment is done, there should be a working, "potentially shippable" product, even though it has limited functionality.

 The motivation behind iterative and incremental is provide frequent opportunities for customer feedback, and opportunity for developers to learn and improve the product during development.
-This reduces risk and uncetainly, but creates extra develepment work.
+This reduces risk and uncertainly, eliminates "analysis paralysis", but creates extra work.

 The **Unified Process** (UP) is a popular software process framework.
 It claims to be "architecture centric" and emphasizes early risk (of failure)